Fair Exploration via Axiomatic Bargaining: Nash Solution and Price of Fairness

 \subsection{Price of Fairness}

-Whereas $\PFUCB$ is proportionally fair, what price do we pay with respect to regret?
+Whereas $\PFUCB$ is proportionally fair, what price do we pay with respect to efficiency?
 To answer this question we compute an upper bound on the `price of fairness'.
 Specifically, define

-$\ugain^g(\pi^{\KLUCB}, \cI)$ is the reduction in group $g$'s regret under a {\em regret optimal} policy in the grouped setting relative to the optimal regret it would have endured on its own; $\textrm{SYSTEM}(\cI)$ aggregates this reduction in regret across all groups.
-Similarly, $\ugain^g(\pi^{\PFUCB}, \cI)$ is the reduction in group $g$'s regret under a {\em proportionally fair} policy, and $\textrm{FAIR}(\cI)$ aggregates this across groups.
+Recall that $\ugain^g(\pi^{\KLUCB}, \cI)$ is the reduction in group $g$'s regret under a {\em regret-optimal} policy in the grouped setting relative to the optimal regret it would have endured on its own; $\textrm{SYSTEM}(\cI)$ aggregates this reduction in regret across all groups.
+Similarly, $\ugain^g(\pi^{\PFUCB}, \cI)$ is the reduction in group $g$'s regret under the Nash solution, and $\textrm{FAIR}(\cI)$ aggregates this across groups.
 The price of fairness (PoF) asks what fraction of the optimal reduction in regret is lost to fairness:

-Of course, $\pof(\cI)$ is a quantity between 0 and 1, where smaller values are preferable.
+$\pof(\cI)$ is a quantity between 0 and 1, where smaller values are preferable.
+Note that $\pof(\cI)$ is a quantity determined entirely by the feasible space of utility gains, $U(\cI)$.

+Letting $r(\cI)$ be a measure of the inherent asymmetry of utility gains across groups (to be precisely defined later), we show the following upper bound on the price of fairness: \begin{theorem} For an instance $\cI$ of grouped $K$-armed bandits, $\pof(\cI) \leq 1 - r(\cI) \frac{2 \sqrt{G}-1}{G}$. \end{theorem} The proof of \cref{thm:general_pof} relies on an analysis of the price of fairness for general convex allocation problems in \cite{bertsimas2011price} and may be found in Appendix~\ref{app:pof_proofs}.

+The key takeaway from this result is that, treating the inherent asymmetry $r(\cI)$ as a constant, the Nash solution achieves at least $O(1/\sqrt{G})$ of the reduction in regret achieved under a regret optimal solution relative to the regret incurred when groups operate separately.
+One way to interpret the merit of this result is to compare to a different, commonly used fairness notion.
+Under a max-min notion of fairness, the results of \cite{bertsimas2011price} imply that the fair solution would only achieve $O(1/G)$ of the reduction in regret achieved under a regret optimal solution --- this is a significantly worse rate with respect to $G$.